 The three NAPPO countries (Mexico, USA, Canada) in turn may require phytosanitary certificate for ships and inspect ships before they enter a North American port.
 They may also refuse entry of any ship lacking a phytosanitary certificate.
 If AGM are detected, the ship is required to leave waters of the entire NAPPO region until it has been cleaned.
 If there are repeated incidents of non-compliance, the NAPPO countries will review the exporting country’s management program.

-Full implementation of the standard will be phased in over a few years.
+Full implementation of the standard took effect in 2012.

 North American Plant Protection Organization (NAPPO) Regional Standards for Phytosanitary Measures (RSPM) #33.
 2009.
 Guidelines for Regulating the Movement of Ships and Cargoes aboard those Ships from Areas Infested with the Asian Gypsy Moth

 United States Department of Agriculture, Animal and Plant Health Inspection Service and Forest Service 2000.
 Pest Risk Assessment for Importation of Solid Wood Packing Materials into the United States.
 USDA APHIS and Forest Service.
 August 2000.